Sacred Lands and Waters

 Sacred Natural Sites and community governing systems bring to the fore the true meaning of a sustainable relationship with Earth.
 Wisdom shows that the impacts of an immoral behaviour with Earth does not spare communities and their cultures.
 (Nnimmo Bassey, Director, Health of Mother Earth Foundation).

-You can find out more about the practical ways in which we work with indigenous communities and policy makers, to safeguard sacred natural sites and territories, by exploring the links, materials and films below.
+You can find out more about the practical ways in which we work to safeguard sacred lands and waters, by exploring the links, materials and films below.

 Gaia is working with partners and indigenous communities from Africa to the Amazon.
 We are building alliances with custodian communities, supporting them to secure their rights and protect their sacred natural sites and ancestral lands from the many threats they face.
 Read more